 We usually count our wins, move our maybes from our current spreadsheet to next year, and then move on.
 Instead, this month let’s take a moment to pause.
 We’ll make the necessary plans for next year — with every bit of determination and strategic planning needed — but not at the cost of losing work that can be done in Q4.

 You don’t have to be a rocket scientist — or a marketing professional — to know that digital marketing is evolving at an exponential rate.
 Human behavior has changed, which means how we sell to people has changed, and our businesses have no choice but to keep up.

 If your marketing plan is still word-for-word what it was when your leadership team signed off on it in January, then we can all but guarantee that your plan is now as stale as the overused metaphor I just used!

 My point is this: our budget is a plan, a guideline, a reference.
 It’s not something set in stone.
 And the strategy we base it on — must remain fluid all year long.

 Some key trends to highlight how quickly marketing is changing.

 Remember when mobile was the future of marketing?
-By next year, mobile will account for 72% of all digital ad spend.
+By 2019, mobile will have accounted for 72% of all digital ad spend.
 It’s no longer the future.
 Mobile marketing is a must.

 Have you started integrating voice search into your marketing plan?
 You’ll want to rethink your strategy (or likely, lack of strategy) to optimize for voice.
-Over the last year, 60% of people started using voice search.
+In 2018, 60% of people started using voice search.

 Social media is the most popular content marketing tactic for 90% of business-to-consumer (B2C) businesses, and 94% of business-to-business (B2B) marketers use LinkedIn as part of their content strategy (Forbes).